fpereiro/gotoB/readme.md

 if you put values on inputs without gotoв, then you should clear them out if you don't want them popping up elsewhere.

+common errors:
+- not returning lith from vfun
+- using the same result of B.view twice
+- Creating a B.view that is not placed in the DOM (dangling)
+- Modifying the DOM of a B.view without using opaque

 ### Advanced topics

 TODO